MrWyss/ha-assist-mic-satellite/README.md

 ## Try it out / Tricks

 - **Wake Word**: "Okay Nabu"
-- Create a timer, *Create a 3 minute timer for Bananas*, *Cancel Banana timer*
+- Create a timer, *Create a 3 minute timer for Bananas*, *Cancel Bananas timer*
 - The display itself is also a button, so you can **long press (~800ms) to mute** the device, it stops listening for the wake word.
+Holding for ~10s factory resets the device.
 - If you have [Music Assistant](https://music-assistant.io) you can change the **announcement volumes**.
 Goto the Music Assistant Addon -> Settings -> Players -> Your Speaker -> Configure -> Announcements configuration

 ## Hardware